Noise Levels in Utah Park, Aurora, CO | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,061 Utah Park residents, or 21.3%, live above that level.
 By land area, 21.9% of Utah Park is above 55 dBA.

 Average noise levels for Utah Park residents, grouped by direction from the center of Utah Park.
-Eastern Utah Park carries the highest population-weighted average; Central Utah Park carries the lowest.
-Just 14% of residents in Central Utah Park live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Utah Park.
+The highest population-weighted average is in southern Utah Park; the lowest is in northern Utah Park, where just 24% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Utah Park